opalmedapps/opal-app/README.md

     Create an empty `www` folder in your project.
 Otherwise, you may get the following error from Cordova: `Current working directory is not a Cordova-based project.` This folder may be deleted and re-created if needed.

-3. To build the app run:
+3. To build the app, run the following commands (if needed, replace `staging` with one of the folder names in `./env` to use a different environment).
+These commands make sure the Cordova plugins and platforms are up-to-date, build the web app and then run the `cordova build` command for Android or iOS, resulting in the compiled `platforms` folder.
     ```
-    npm run build:app:staging
-    ```
-    The command above makes sure the Cordova plugins and platforms are *up-to-date*, builds the web app and then runs the `cordova build` command for both Android and iOS resulting in the compiled `platforms` folder.
-To build platform specific code run:
-    ```
-    npm run build:app:staging:ios
+    npm run build:app:ios --env=staging
-    npm run build:app:staging:android
+    npm run build:app:android --env=staging
     ```

 4. Finally, to run the app in an emulator run: